ykharitonova/csw8-s22/ref/debug.md

   y = int(input())
   print(get_largest(x))
 ```
 * **Cause**: The function get_largest takes in two parameters but when calling the function one is passed in.
-This error likewise signifies that there is a mismatch between the number of parameteres the function defintion and then number of arguments in the function call.
+This error likewise signifies that there is a mismatch between the number of parameteres in the function defintion and the number of arguments in the function call.

 * Correct code:
 ```py